Class 9th Math Quiz

 Category: Linear Graphs and their Applications

-8. __________ is the vertical number line called in the Cartesian coordinate system.
+8. _________ is the horizontal number line called in the Cartesian coordinate system.

 9 / 15